aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ## Overview

-This guide covers the information you need use Iridium CloudConnect for SBD solution in the AWS Cloud and an AWS CloudFormation template to deploy the infrastructure needed for the service to work.
+This guide covers the information you need to use Iridium CloudConnect for SBD solution in the AWS Cloud and an AWS CloudFormation template to deploy the infrastructure needed for the service to exchange messages with your AWS account.

 The solution is for Iridium users who want to receive their SBD device data in Amazon Simple Queue Service (Amazon SQS) queues in JavaScript Object Notation (JSON) format.